Robert Kagan: Career

 In 1983, Kagan was foreign policy advisor to New York Republican Representative Jack Kemp.
 From 1984 to 1986, under the administration of Ronald Reagan, he was a speechwriter for Secretary of State George P. Shultz and a member of the United States Department of State Policy Planning Staff.
 From 1986 to 1988, he served in the State Department Bureau of Inter-American Affairs.

 In 1997, Kagan co-founded the now-defunct neoconservative think tank Project for the New American Century with William Kristol.
-Through the work of the PNAC, from 1998, Kagan was an early and strong advocate of military action in Syria, Iran, Afghanistan as well as to "remove Mr. Hussein and his regime from power."
-After the 1998 bombing of Iraq was announced Kagan said "bombing Iraq isn't enough" and called on Clinton to send ground troops to Iraq.
+Through the work of the PNAC, from 1998, Kagan was an early and strong advocate of military action in Syria, Iran and Afghanistan, as well as to “remove Mr. Hussein and his regime from power” in Iraq.
+After the 1998 bombing of Iraq was announced Kagan said “bombing Iraq isn't enough” and called on Clinton to send ground troops to Iraq.

 From 1998 until August 2010, Kagan was a Senior Associate with the Carnegie Endowment for International Peace.
 He was appointed senior fellow in the Center on United States and Europe at the Brookings Institution in September 2010.

 During the 2008 presidential campaign he served as foreign policy advisor to John McCain, the Republican Party's nominee for President of the United States in the 2008 election.

-Since 2011, Kagan has also served on the 25-member State Department's Foreign Affairs Policy Board under Secretaries of State Hillary Clinton and John Kerry.
+Since 2011, Kagan has also served on the twenty-five-member State Department's Foreign Affairs Policy Board under Secretaries of State Hillary Clinton and John Kerry.

-Andrew Bacevich referred to Kagan as "the chief neoconservative foreign-policy theorist" in reviewing Kagan's book The Return of History and the End of Dreams.
+Andrew Bacevich referred to Kagan as “the chief neoconservative foreign-policy theorist” in reviewing Kagan's book The Return of History and the End of Dreams.